Make The Most Of Your Parenting Time

 Indiana family law courts are committed to providing parenting arrangements and decrees that serve the best interests of the child.
 New state regulations now emphasize providing both parents adequate and quality time with the children to allow them to have healthy relationships with both mother and father.
 This time is structured into parenting plans that are either handed down by the court with the divorce decree or in an agreement reached by the parents.

 At Cross Glazier Reed Burroughs, PC, our attorneys provide representation to parents as these plans are negotiated and finalized, helping protect our client’s parental rights as well as the best interests of the children.
 Because of our decades of experience in family law, we are able to craft creative solutions to potential disputes or difficult scenarios such as irregular work schedules and work-related travel.

 Recent updates to the Indiana Parenting Time Guidelines have attempted to provide uniformity and predictability.
 Parenting time orders generally adhere to the following standards:

-- Routine: The courts generally provide a clear pattern and calendar, providing structure and predictability.
-No matter what percentage of the time each parent is granted, it is formatted for clarity and predictability.
+- Establishing visitation schedules: The courts generally provide a clear pattern and calendar, providing structure and predictability.
+No matter what percentage of the time each parent is granted, the schedule is formatted for clarity and predictability.

-- Parent coordinators may be appointed in certain high-conflict situations.
-The parent coordinator may be a lawyer or mental health professional.
-The parent coordinator will intervene and facilitate discussion between the parents to resolve disputes and minimize emotional strain as they attempt to work as co-parents together.
+- Courts may appoint a parent coordinator: In certain high-conflict situations, a parent coordinator will intervene and facilitate discussion between the parents to resolve disputes and minimize emotional strain as they attempt to work as co-parents together.